oarepo/invenio-acls/docs/configuration.rst

-.. highlight:: python

 Configuration
 -------------

-`invenio-explicit-acls` is mapped to the resources via the resource `$schema` property.
+`invenio-explicit-acls` discriminates records via their `$schema` property that needs to be present on metadata of guarded records.

-The following configuration steps are necessary to configure:
+The following configuration steps should be carried out for each enabled record
+type:

-1. Making sure that the `$schema` property is always set and can not be changed or removed to circumvent ACLs.
+1. Make sure that the `$schema` property is always set and can not be changed or removed to circumvent ACLs.
 To guarantee that on internal API level, use your own implementation of `Record` inherited from `SchemaKeepingRecordMixin` or `SchemaEnforcingRecord` (a helper class inheriting from `Record` and `SchemaKeepingRecordMixin`).
 The `ALLOWED_SCHEMAS` is a list of schemas that are allowed in user data, `PREFERRED_SCHEMA` will be used when user does not specify a schema.
+Whenever you call (internally) a `ThesisRecord.create(...)` the `$schema` would be added automatically.

 .. code-block:: python